Herrrrr98/KRTC-Monitoring/README.md

 # KRTC-Monitoring
 A NodeJS-based project that monitors the metro system of KRTC.

-We already have the functions of monitoring the amounts of trains, where it was, and saving data to the folder.
+We already have functions for monitoring the number of trains, their locations, and saving data to the folder.
-Still Working on it!
+We're also planning to build the program with Bless, allowing the user to interact with and make it more interesting.